 In the 1920’s, the years between WWI and WWII, Czechoslovakia took advantage of its new status as a free state.
 The people were able to express themselves without censorship and create an identity all their own.
 To honor their newfound independence, our party on the last day will be a 1920’s themed affair of Eastern European history coupled with bustling entertainment.

 We encourage the public to come dressed in their version of 1920’s attire.
 Our fun-filled afternoon will begin at 1 PM and includes a full schedule of musical entertainment, delicious Chlebicky, and some Czech related activities.
 We will treat our guests to a fashion show of different traditional Czech clothing called the Kroj.
-Also, we’ll see how well the public knows their American Beer from their Czech alcohol.
+Also, we’ll see how well the public knows their American Wine from their Czech alcohol.

 The last day of celebration will be the true honoring of Czech and Slovak independence that changed the face of history forever.
 We invite people of all ages and backgrounds to come help us celebrate these vibrant Eastern European cultures in one of the most diverse cities in America.